Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO
+* Verruckt: replace Kar98k with Springfield?
+(WaW version has Springfield)
+* Der Riese: use WaW camo on MP40?
+* Make dual wield weapons reload at the same time
+* Five: fix zombies getting stuck after teleporting
+* Track last held weapon, allow interacting with wall weapons and mystery box weapons with knife out, interacting with them with knife out will switch to last held weapon
 * Add collision boxes near invincibilty spots on maps
 * Moon: fix sliding sound keep playing when off object
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction
 * Turn off Der Riese easter egg song noises after they have been activated
 * Make betties place correctly on Der Riese bridge and new collision